 To ensure employees can deliver on values without fear or friction, the proper processes and governance need to be in place.
 Consistency is key here as processes should be applied consistently and at all levels.
 Where there are inconsistencies, it’s important to be transparent about why those choices are being made.

 During times of crisis, existing processes may need to be adapted.
 Employee evaluations and competencies may need to be rethought to align with how the nature of an organization’s work has changed.
 Some organizations may find they need to inject new processes, such as implementing new customer support guidelines, to empower employees to make decisions aligned with their values.
 Others may find that some processes might need to be paused to help remove the red tape or bureaucratic procedures that typically slow organizations down and prevent employees from making values-led decisions quickly.
 Making changes like eliminating unnecessary layers of approval can actually turn times of crisis into catalysts for change.

-For example, the biopharmaceutical company Gilead, is putting its values of integrity and accountability first.
+For example, the biopharmaceutical company Gilead, has put its values of integrity and accountability first.
 They have worked with regulatory authorities, adapting processes to establish additional expanded access programs for remdesivir, their investigational medicine for COVID-19.
 Gilead adapted their approach to ensure they could help accelerate the process of providing remdesivir to severely ill patients, who could potentially benefit from the treatment.
-By leading with their values, Gilead is able to balance the need for urgent action to save lives with the responsibility to do so safely.
+By leading with their values, Gilead has been able to balance the need for urgent action to save lives with the responsibility to do so safely.

 Helping employees feel the values through rituals